 Judgment is developed over time by learning to evaluate all available information and options, learning from mistakes, and learning to balance risk and reward.

 Business savvy is developed by thinking broadly about all aspects of the business, by being aware of what’s going on with the company, the economy, the customers, and the competition, in addition to developing an understanding of human nature.

 Foresight is developed by learning to consider all possible outcomes and developing strategies to address each one, by seeking outside perspectives and opinions before making important decisions, and by learning to anticipate the unexpected.

 To ensure a successor has the greatest chance to succeed (and the owner has the greatest chance of getting paid), go beyond the mechanics of the business.
+A good place to start is with our free Successor Readiness Questionnaire.
+It can give you a sense of how ready your successor is to take over.
 Help successors improve their leadership abilities, teach them how to think strategically, and help them develop sound judgment and good decision-making skills.